 - Big Brothers and Sisters Boys and Girls Club Community Facilitator: coordinates in school mentors for students as well as facilitates afterschool programs at the newly renovated Boys and Girls Club across form the Italian Centre on 95 street.

-- Healthy Lunch Program: This year we are excited to be a pilot school for the Alberta Education School Nutrition Program, which provides a healthy snack and lunch through E4C for every student each day.
+- Healthy Lunch Program: This year we continue to be part of the Alberta Education School Nutrition Program, which provides a healthy snack and lunch through E4C for every student each day.

-- Long time community partners such as the Riverview and Northeast Rotary clubs, the Kinette Club of Edmonton, the local Rebekah’s and Old Fellows Lodge, and Vanguard College provide opportunities throughout the year for us to gather as a community and also support the significant number of fieldtrips enjoyed by students at a reduced cost.
+- Long time community partners such as the Riverview Rotary club, the Kinette Club of Edmonton, Weldco-Beales, and Vanguard College provide opportunities throughout the year for us to gather as a community and also support the significant number of fieldtrips enjoyed by students at a reduced cost.

 - Student teachers from Concordia College, the University of Alberta and student Educational Assistants from Grant McEwan are also a big part of our staff for parts of the year.

-Norwood School is partnered with four other city centre schools John A. McDougall, Delton and Spruce Avenue, and Oliver.
+Norwood School is partnered with five other city centre schools: amiskwaciy Academy, John A. McDougall, Delton and Spruce Avenue, and Oliver.
 We work together to meet the needs of students in the city centre.
 Our focus is around creating even deeper partnerships with local community organizations and business, creating safe and caring schools and together we engage in cutting edge professional learning around building strong school cultures of reading and writing.

-- MONDAY-THURSDAY Boys and Girls Club (staff from the boys and girls club come to the school each day and take the children over to the club- this is a walking bus) 3:30-6pm
+- MONDAY-FRIDAY Boys and Girls Club (staff from the boys and girls club come to the school each day and take the children over to the club- this is a walking bus) 3:30-6pm